Application Integration

 This replaces a complex sequence of nested - and: and - or: sub-documents with a CEL expression.

-C7N processes resources by gathering resources, creating an instance of a subclass of the Filter class, and evaluating an expression like take_action = list(filter(filter_instance, resource_list)).
+C7N processioning works by gathering resources, creating an instance of a subclass of the Filter class, and evaluating an expression like take_action = list(filter(filter_instance, resource_list)).

 Central to making this work is making the CEL expression into a function that can be applied to the resource object.
-It appears that all CEL operations will need to have a number of values in their activations:
+All CEL versions of a filter will need to have a the following two values in their activations:

 resource: